Last updated May 23, 2023

 CDC guidance advises that the Jynneos vaccine can typically be administered at the same time as other vaccines, at different sites on the body if possible.

-However, people who would like to get vaccinated against mpox and receive a COVID-19 vaccine or omicron dose within four weeks of each other should talk to a health care provider.
-People who recently received a COVID-19 vaccine should not delay receiving a Jynneos if they meet current eligibility criteria for vaccination with Jynneos.
-People who recently received a mpox vaccine may consider waiting up to four weeks to receive a COVID-19 vaccine — especially adolescent or young adult males, as they may be at higher risk of very rare side effects such as myocarditis and/or pericarditis following vaccination with a COVID-19 vaccine.
+However, people who would like to get vaccinated against mpox and receive a COVID-19 vaccine within four weeks of each other should talk to a health care provider.
+People who recently received a COVID-19 vaccine should not wait to receive Jynneos if they had a recent mpox exposure.
+People who recently received a mpox vaccine may consider waiting up to four weeks to receive a COVID-19 vaccine — especially young men, as they may be at higher risk of very rare side effects such as myocarditis and/or pericarditis following vaccination with a COVID-19 vaccine.
 Contact a health care provider if you have questions.

 What are the side effects of the vaccine?